td2thinh/td2thinh.com/src/data/blog/docker-multi-stage-uv-migration.md

   - python
   - multi-stage

 description: "Learn how to speed up your Python dependency management using UV and multi-stage Docker builds.
-This post covers how we did it."
+This post covers what UV is, how to migrate from pip to UV, and the benefits of using multi-stage builds in Docker for faster deployments."
 ---

 ![Post OG Image](/posts/faster-python-dependency-management-with-uv-and-multi-stage-docker-builds/index.png)

-## The quick brown fox jumps over the lazy dog

-The quick brown fox jumps over the lazy dog.
-This is a common pangram used to test fonts and keyboards.
-It contains every letter of the English alphabet at least once, making it a useful tool for checking typography and layout.
+## Table of Contents